eddieod88/spotty/README.md

 ## Current Status

 Binary classification is working ok for the 'algorithm_test_data.csv'.
 However for the song data, it isn't working.
-The error 'Warning: Desired error not necessarily achieved due to precision loss.' is appearing.
-This could be because the cost function should be of higher order polynomial.

 ## Usage

 Currently in developing stage so there is no program to run as such.
 Tests are being used to ensure that each function works as it should.
 The 'algorithm_test_data.csv' and 'binary_dnb_ambient.csv' are being used in the test_classification.py file at the moment.

+Created a plot script to be able to visualise the classification by running the ```plot.py``` script.
+It shows the difference in Danceability and Energy according the the Echonest library for Drum and Bass and Ambient tracks.

 ## Tests